-- 1 package of dry yeast (or 2 1/4 tablespoons)
+- 1 package dry yeast (2 1/4 tablespoons)

-- 1/2 cup of warm water
+- 1/2 cup warm water

-- 2 cups of all-purpose flour
+- 2 cups all purpose flour

-- 2 tablespoons of sugar
+- 2 tablespoons sugar

-- 1 teaspoon of salt
+- 1 teaspoon salt

-- 1/2 cup of melted unsalted butter (or 1 stick), cooled a bit
+- 1/2 cup unsalted butter (melted)

 - 2 eggs

-The night before, in a large bowl, dissolve the package of yeast with the warm water and whisk to dissolve.
+- The night before, in a large bowl, dissolve the package of yeast with the warm water and whisk to dissolve.
 Add the milk, sugar, and salt.

-Then add the flour and whisk the mixture together.
+- Add the flour and whisk the mixture together.
 There will be some lumps in your batter at this point.

-Then add the melted butter and whisk the batter until there smooth and lump-free.
+- Add the melted butter and whisk the batter until there smooth and lump-free.
 Cover with saran wrap and let it rest overnight.

-Grease a hot waffle iron with a little butter and pour about a cup of batter in.
+- Grease a hot waffle iron with a little butter and pour about a cup of batter in.
 The amount will vary depending on your waffle iron.
 Before closing the iron, sprinkle a handful of flaked coconut over the batter.

-Cook according to your waffle iron's instructions.
+- Cook according to your waffle iron's instructions.
 It takes 3 minutes on my iron to get golden brown.

-Combine the diced tropical fruit in a small bowl and top the waffles with the fruit.
+- Combine the diced tropical fruit in a small bowl and top the waffles with the fruit.